Semi-Supervised Quantile Estimation: Robust and Efficient Inference in High Dimensional Settings: Discussion

 \section{Discussion}

 \tcr{We considered semi-supervised inference for quantile estimation in high dimensional settings, a problem relatively unaddressed in the existing literature, and developed a robust and efficient strategy based on imputation, allowing for flexible choices of the (nuisance) imputation model.
 We provided a complete characterization of the achievable estimators, and their robustness and efficiency properties.} Moreover, we \tcmAC{considered} kernel smoothing estimators, \tcr{with possible use of dimension reduction,} as an \tcr{illustration} of the nuisance estimators involved in our method, establishing novel results \tcr{on} their uniform convergence rates \tcr{in high dimensions}.
+In a recent parallel work \citep{chakrabortty2022general}, we have also extended the theory and methodology developed in this article to the case of causal parameters.
+However, the problem of marginal quantiles itself without bringing in the causal framework is of general interest to the broader statistical community, so we focus on it in the current paper.

 A natural extension of \tcr{the} marginal quantile estimation \tcr{problem} is quantile regression \citep{k2005} targeting the $(p+1)$-dimensional parameter $\bbeta_0$ in a possibly misspecified {\it working} model that assumes the $\tau$\tcr{-}conditional quantile of $Y$ given $\X$ equals $(1,\X\trans)\bbeta_0$.
 One may expect \tcr{that} the one-step update strategy in Section \ref{sec_one_step} with suitable modifications can provide a family of semi-supervised estimators for $\bbeta_0$ that outperform the supervised counterpart.
 Such a \tcr{procedure,} however, \tcr{also} involves technical difficulties such as estimating the conditional density of $Y-(1,\X\trans)\bbeta_0$ given $\X$, \tcr{which can be} a \tcr{challenging} task when $p$ is moderate or large, \tcr{and therefore requires developing more careful and sophisticated methodology}.
 We thus leave this topic for future study.

 \phantomsection